mateog4712/KnotAli/README.md

 ========================================

 ```
-Usage: sparsemfefold[options] [sequence]
+Usage: KnotAli[options] [sequence]
 ```

-Read RNA sequence from stdin or cmdline; predict minimum free energy and optimum structure using the time- and space-efficient MFE RNA folding algorithm of Will and Jabbari, 2015.
-The results are equivalent to RNAfold -d0, but the computation takes less time (for long sequences) and much less space.
+Read input file from cmdline; predict minimumfree energy and optimum structure using the time- and space-efficient MFE RNA folding algorithm for each sequence in the alignment.

 ```
   -h, --help             Print help and exit